plotly/plotly.github.io/_posts/style_layout/2016-08-12-range-slider-in-plotly-2.md

  - title: Getting Started
    sub-steps:
     - copy: "The interactive range slider allows you to experience your graphs on a whole other level.
 It is a great way to display a specific range within your chart, especially for time series plots."
     - copy: "You can check out an example by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in Chart Studio the plot and data fatured in this tutorial."
+It'll open the plot and data fatured in this tutorial in Plotly's Chart Studio."

  - title: Add Your Data
    sub-steps: